 Note the little hole pointed to in the picture, this is the vacuum port that actuates the DISA.
 Plug this with a tooth pick or something to avoid getting water into the chamber.
 Use a tooth brush and cleaner and work at it until it’s acceptably clean to you.
 If you plugged the little vacuum hole, don’t forget to remove the plug after you’ve finished cleaning.

 This is the beginning of the installation phase of the kit.

-The valve, bell crank lever, & titanium screw are shipped assembled.
+The valve, bell crank lever, & custom pivot screw are shipped assembled.
 Now is a good time to dis-assemble them.

 Next apply some grease to the middle section of the bell crank lever as shown.

 Spread it around the outside and avoid the tapered hex shaped section.

 Note: The picture shows applying the grease to the lever using a cotton swab.
 I currently apply the grease with my figure instead.
 This avoids the possibility of leaving cotton fibers on the bearing surface of the lever that may cause the lever to bind up in the DISA housing bearing.

 Push the lever all the way in as far as it will go.
 It should look like this and will probably have some grease on the tapered hex section from pushing it through the bearing.

 While keeping the bell crank pushed in with your finger from the opposite side, completely clean the protruding hex taper with a clean cloth and solvent.
 Use brake cleaner, acetone, or similar solvent.